CuBoulder/lil_shrugger/test/README.md

 ## JSON Server Instance

 The Atlas URL is replaced for testing via an examination of Node processes.
-When in "development" mode,

 ```js
 /* Insert local config here. */